hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-intro.md

     <li>Killer features
     <li>Hosting platform support
     <li>Open-source community support
+    <li class="fragment">IDE support
     <li class="fragment">The handicap of the head start
 </ul>

 notes:

 We can use these Git features as 'prediction variables': factors that will influence our prediction.
-And I would like to add another one: (slide)
+And I would like to add two more: (slide)

+**IDE support**

+* I love Git's integration into IDE's like IntelliJ IDEA or VSCode.
+* So a successor must have a certain amount of support in this area to be able to rise to fame.

+(slide)

 **The handicap of the head start**